Gulrugar/DrewsFlowerShop/README.md

 ![screenshot-homepage](https://user-images.githubusercontent.com/105955316/236931885-6fcda2a1-f183-4d32-9c0f-870abcc41dba.png)

 In the header you'll notice a **predictive search bar**.
-The Javascript for the predictive search is based off of the predictive search implemented in dawn and appearance of the content is my own design inspired by the fromyouflower.com website
+The Javascript for the predictive search is based off of the predictive search implemented in dawn and appearance of the content is my own design inspired by the fromyouflower.com website.

 <div align="center">
   <img style="width: 80%;" src="https://user-images.githubusercontent.com/105955316/236926892-03de600e-1d4b-4c24-afbc-9916993eb26a.png" alt="screenshot-header-10"/>